 Last Thursday morning, April 26, I was just leaving home for AHBC when I received a distressing phone call.
 Animal Hospital at Brier Creek, which I opened as a hometown family business in 2007, had been broken into overnight.
 A window was smashed, and the cash box was stolen.

 We believe in “shopping small” to support local businesses.
-AHBC is what we are today due to the support and loyalty of our amazing pet parents.
+AHBC is what we are today because of the support and loyalty of our amazing pet parents.
 When someone steals from a small business like us, that person is stealing from an entire family.

 I told the team to call 911.
 While I hurried to the hospital, everyone sprang into action: taking photos and being careful not to disturb anything.
 Everyone pitched in to help the police officers do their job and get us back to business.